cff29546/pzmap2dzi/README.md

 - HTML viewer for viewing the generated Deep Zoom image.
 - Various plant rendering configurations (snow, flower, tree size, etc.).
 - Supports multi-thread acceleration
+- Supports image cache acceleration when building dzi pyramid (python 3.8+ only)
 - Supports resuming from a breakpoint
 - Supports map grid and room info rendering
 - Supports zombie heatmap rendering
 - Supports foraging zones rendering
 - Supports isometric view and top view rendering
 - Supports map objects rendering (car spawn zones, special zombie spawn zones, map story zones)
-- Supports game version 41.74 (unstable)
+- Supports game version 41.78

 # Requirement
-- The full output size of isometric map for game version 41.74 (unstable) is around 450GB (or 2.5TB with lossless png format) and consists of 4M files.
-Make sure you output to a hard drive has enough free space.
+- **Storage**: The full output size of isometric map for game version 41.78 is around 450GB (or 2.5TB with lossless png format) and consists of 4M files.
+SSD is recommended as high I/O bandwidth can reduce render time.
+- **Memory**: Each worker requires approximately 1 GB of memory to work.
+An additional 4 GB of shared memory is needed if the cache is enabled.
+For example, the program will need 16 GB + 4 GB memory when using 16 threads.
-- The rending process will take a very long time, so it's better to have a high-performance CPU, hard drive, and large memory.
+- **CPU**: The rending process will take a very long time, so it's better to have a high-performance CPU.
-    - The full rending took around 32 hours (or even slower with lossless png format) on an AMD 3700X with 64GB DDR4 2133 memory and a SATA3 mechanical hard drive using a 16 thread setting
+    - The isometric map rending took around 5 hours (or even slower with lossless png format) on an AMD 3700X with 64GB DDR4 2133 memory and a SATA3 mechanical hard drive using 16 threads with cache on
+    - The zombie heatmap and map grids took half of the isometric map render time each
-- If you choose to render only top view map, output size will be around 500MB and can be done within 1 hour.
+    - If you choose to render only top view map, output size will be around 500MB and can be done within half hour.

 # How to run